Duke in Costa Rica

 Personal expenses can fluctuate greatly depending upon habits and preferences of the individual.
 It’s also wise to budget for unexpected expenses such as medical emergencies.
 You can use a cost-of-living comparison tool to get an idea of what daily life costs in the program host location.

-NOTE: If you withdraw after March 31, you will be charged a cancellation fee of $1500 for this 1 credit program.
+NOTE: If you withdraw after March 15, you will be charged a cancellation fee for voluntary withdrawal.
+Fees range from $2,000-3,000.

 Non-Duke students are not eligible to receive financial aid at Duke and should contact their home institutions for financial aid information.